stevewm/docker-compose-usenet/README.md

 1. Create a folder called `traefik` in your chosen config directory.
 Everything below should be executed inside the `traefik` directory
 2. Run `touch acme.json; chmod 600 acme.json; touch .htpasswd`
 3. Use `htpasswd` to generate as many usernames/passwords as required.
 These will be used by the reverse proxy to protect your services
-4. In `traefik.toml` replace `YOURDOMAIN.TLD` with the same domain specified in your `.env` and replace the example email with your own
+4. In `traefik.toml` replace the example email with your own

 #### DDClient